approximateinference/approximateinference/src/contents/call.md

 **Dual submission policy:** If a paper has previously appeared in a journal, workshop, or conference, it should be extended in order to be accepted at the AABI 2025.
 If a paper is currently under review, it can still be submitted to the AABI workshop track.

-To submit workshop track papers, please use the OpenReview submission link (coming soon).
+To submit workshop track papers, please use the [OpenReview submission link](https://openreview.net/group?id=approximateinference.org/AABI/2025/Workshop_Track).

 ### Fast Track